awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough04-fsx-with-appstream2.md

 1. After the file system is available, create a folder for every domain AppStream 2\.0 user within your Amazon FSx file system\.
 The example following uses the domain user name of the user as the name of the corresponding folder\.
 Doing this means that you can build the UNC name of the file share to map easily using the Windows environment variable `%username%`\.

 1. Share each of these folders out as a shared folder\.
-For more information, see [Managing File Shares](using-file-shares.md#managing-file-shares)\.
+For more information, see [File Shares](managing-file-shares.md)\.

 **To launch a domain\-joined AppStream 2\.0 image builder**